-The following minimum coursework requirements must be met prior to enrollment in the program:
+The following minimum coursework requirements should be met prior to enrollment in the program:

-- At least two Biology courses (or related subject area)
+- At least two Biology courses (or related subject area such as environmental science)

-- One semester of Statistics AND one semester of Organic Chemistry, Genetics, OR Ecology
+- One semester of Statistics AND one semester of either Organic Chemistry, Genetics, OR Ecology

 - TOEFL: 577 (paper-based); 233 (computer-based); 90 (internet-based)

 - TOEFL test scores for applicants applying to Fall quarter 2021 may not be older than September 1, 2019.

 For more information, please see The Graduate School's application requirements.

 The Graduate School requires that all applicants submit their materials online through The Graduate School website.
 The application fee for 2020-2021 is $95 for both domestic and international applications.
 If you would like to request a fee waiver, learn more here.